nhatnguyen1926-mic/APRIL-PROJECT/README.md

-# AI Coding Tutor
+# APRIL (A Promise in Inner Longing)

-Welcome to the **AI Coding Tutor** project!
+Welcome to the **APRIL** project!
 This application is a multi-functional Streamlit-based platform designed to assist users in coding, debugging, essay mentoring, and learning computer science concepts.
 It leverages OpenAI's GPT-4 model to provide intelligent feedback and guidance.

 ## Features